With 1920 postmark, mail is delivered to Michigan home 100 years late

 “There’s a very good possibility of that,” said Ponover.

-She works in a small post office, and estimates that on a weekly basis, there are at least 20 pieces of mail that go undelivered for various reasons, including that the address is illegible.
+She works in a small post office and estimates that on a weekly basis, there are at least 20 pieces of mail that go undelivered for various reasons, including that the address is illegible.

 “The letters will then go to what we call the Dead Letter Office, where they try to find family members and where the letter should go,” Ponover explained.